mskraban/mskraban-boilerplate/README.md

-# Boilerplat on steroids 💊
+# Boilerplate on steroids 💊

-This is upgraded and customised boilerplate for Front End developers.
+This is boilerplate for every Front End developers who use SCSS.

 ## Install
 Just install yarn via command bellow to get all of included dependencies.